pkmn/engine/src/lib/gen1/README.md

 a special sentinel value to indicate `null`.
 Move PP data is only included for testing and is not necessary for the actual engine implementation.

-In order to workaround Pokémon Showdown's [bugged usage of `getRandomTarget`](#bugs), a boolean is required for each move (`Move.targets`) to determine whether it should advance the RNG in `selectMove`.
-This is only include if `-Dshowdown` is enabled.
+In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in traces, additional information is stored in `Move.Data` (`frames`) which determines how much to advance the RNG in various places based on whether Pokémon Showdown considers the move to "target" or not.

 ### `Species` / `Species.Data`